 - ½ cup ghee, melted you might not need all of it.

-- Take ragi flour, coconut and 1 tbsp ghee in a microwave safe bowl.
+- Take ragi flour, coconut and 1 tablespoon ghee in a microwave safe bowl.
 Mix the ghee into the flour with your hands.
 Microwave the flour mix for 1 minute and 30 seconds.

 - Remove the bowl from the microwave, using a spatula, mix the flour nicely. do not use your hands, the flour mix will be hot.
 The ghee would have clumped with the flour.
 So, mix it nicely with the spatula.